 Rear ratchet assembly for attachment bar.

 Fuel consumption.
-1 1/4 to 1 1/2 liters of fuel per hour dependent upon working conditions. the tank holds approx. 9 liters.
+1 1/2 to 2 litres of fuel per hour dependent upon working conditions.
+The tank holds approx. 9 litres.

 Mototracteur articulation assembly.

 Weight.
 710 kgs, when fitted with wheel metal weights/masses, and the rack behind/arriere-train for implements.

 Brakes.
 Independent on each wheel, operated from the near the steering wheel.